Josephat-Onkoba/technical-assessment-tokeny/README.md

 - Task 1: Visit “/”.
 You should be redirected to “/login”.
 After logging in, navbar shows Tasks/Profile and full side menu appears.
 - Task 2: User → Task Filter (left sidebar) or go to “/user/task-filter”.
 Filter by status and search; counts update live.
 - Task 3: Admin → User Logs (left sidebar) or “/admin/user-logs”.
 Observe logs, click delete on a row to remove it.

-## Notes
-- The backend is not required to verify tasks; localStorage is used to simulate data.
-- `.env` files are excluded from version control.